Ashimi-lair/Victor-Countdown-timer/README.md

 ##  Countdown Timer

-The Countdown Timer from Wes Bos
+The Countdown Timer from Wes Bos JavaScript 30 course

 ### Contributors
--Sonde victor
+-Sonde Victor

--Jolaoso oluwatobiloba
+-Jolaoso Oluwatobiloba

+Thanks To Mr Samuel Olaegbe and Mr Abdulwahab Ashimi for their mentorship.